Francelle Cane

 She is the co-curator of the Luxembourg Pavilion at the 2023 Venice Architecture Biennale together with architect and researcher Marija Marić.

-Her practice focuses on transversal and multidisciplinary research activities tied to the question of the ruin: she follows a critical spatial design approach on issues revolving around soil, spatial policies, or the man-altered landscape.
-This approach has been showcased by exhibitions including Enter the Modern Landscape (2019) and Rising Waters (2018), both held at Bozar, Brussels.
-This long-term project is ongoing research involving various collaboration types and project formats such as lectures, podcasts, and workshops, among others.
+Her practice focuses on transversal and multidisciplinary research activities tied to the question of ruin, following a critical spatial practice on issues revolving around soil, spatial policies, or the man-altered landscape.
+This approach has been showcased by exhibitions she curated and designed including Down to Earth (2023, Venice Architecture Biennale), Enter the Modern Landscape (2019, Bozar), and Rising Waters (2018, Bozar).
+This long-term project is ongoing research that involves various collaboration types and project formats such as lectures, publications, podcasts, and workshops.

 Cane is the author of Staging the Moon.
-Resource Extraction Beyong Earth (Spector Books, 2023, with Marić), The World as a Pavilion.
+Resource Extraction Beyond Earth (Spector Books, 2023, with Marić), The World as a Pavilion.
 Vjenceslav Richter (Koenig Books, 2020, with Mestrić and Strauven), and Enter the Modern Landscape (Bozar, 2019, with Fisher and Strauven).
-She also has published articles and reviews in art and architecture journals such as Journal and A+ Architecture in Belgium.
+She also has published articles and reviews in art and architecture journals including Journal and A+ Architecture in Belgium.

-She is currently a doctoral researcher and teacher at the University of Luxembourg.
+She was a doctoral researcher and design studio teacher at the Master in Architecture, University of Luxembourg (2021–2024).
+She is currently teaching design studio at the La Cambre Horta Architecture Faculty, Université Libre de Bruxelles.
 Her work has received multiple institutional awards, including the Maison de l'Architecture en Ile-de-France (2017 and 2018), and the Fonds de la Recherche Scientifique – FNRS (2020).

-image: Down to Earth, exhibition view, Arsenale di Venezia. (c) Antoine Espinasseau, 2023
+image: Down to Earth, Arsenale di Venezia, 18th International Architecture Exhibition – La Biennale di Venezia (c) Antoine Espinasseau, 2023

 website: azzurro digital